 The outcry has been tremendous to this update.
 Here are some of the things people are saying.

-- People are angry at Google who have lost rankings (duh)
+- People are angry at Google; which has lost rankings (duh)

 - People feel that this is an effort to kill SEO and drive everyone to PPC and Google +

-- People feel that this is an update done to strategically increase Googles income
+- People think that this is an update done to increase Google’s income strategically

 - Winners & Losers From Google’s Webspam Update